 Un Jeong Ko

-Un Jeong is a Service Designer at Innovation Unit with a particular interest in how design can drive complex social change for improving people’s health and well-being.
-Un Jeong spends her time understanding the needs and aspirations of people and generating ideas with them through the ethnography research and co-design process.
-She also creates engaging communication tools and builds design capabilities within Innovation Unit and our partner organisations.
+Un Jeong is a Senior Service Designer and Project Lead at Innovation Unit with a particular interest in how design can drive complex social change that improves people’s health and well-being.
+Un Jeong spends her time understanding the needs and aspirations of people.
+She generates ideas through ethnographic research and the co-design process and helps build design capabilities within Innovation Unit and our partner organisations.

 Why relationships are key to good social work

 Positive interactions between social workers and families are essential, but too often policies and practices act as a barrier.

 The ageing of the baby boomer generation brings both excitement and anxiety.
 Excitement about how this rebellious generation may change the way we look at older people, and anxiety about the social care support they will need in the future.